AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/PostObject.md

 ## Usage notes

-Note the following items when you call the PostObject operation.
+When you call the PostObject operation, take note of the following items:

 -   To perform the PostObject operation on a bucket, you must have write permissions on the bucket.
 If the ACL of the bucket is public read/write, you do not need to upload the signature information.
 If the ACL of the bucket is not public read/write, signature verification is required for this operation.
 -   Unlike PutObject, PostObject uses an AccessKey secret to calculate the signature for policy.
 The calculated signature string is used as the value of the Signature form field.
 OSS checks this value to verify the validity of the signature.